ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Now it is time to copy the original namelist you want to test to the current directory.
 To enable a fast testing experience, you should adapt this namelist by in particular

-a) reducing the number of models used
+a) reducing the number of models used,
-b) reduce the number of observations used
+b) reduceing the number of observations used, or,
-c) If your namelist contains an include statement to specify local directory configurations, remove these lines as work, plot and climo directories are set automatically by the testing environment.
+c) if your namelist contains an include statement to specify local directory configurations, remove these lines.
+Work, plot and climo directories are set automatically by the testing environment.

 Step 5: Run tests
 ~~~~~~~~~~~~~~~~~